How to Find a Queer Friendly or Gender Affirming Therapist I JED

 You can also speak to a high school counselor, primary-care physician, or clinician on your college campus.

-Where to Find an LGBTQIA-Affirming Therapist
+Tips to Find an LGBTQIA-Friendly Therapist

 • Look for providers who have had LGBTQIA+ training or specifically mention their work with queer youth.